 Unintentional exposure of ports and services can be an easy attack vector for a malicious user.
 Organizations fail to maintain the public-facing services, leading to adversaries exploiting them for entry to the organization.

 As a part of the outside-in assessment for the organization, SAFE assesses Malware Servers.
 Upon completion of the assessment, users can view the control level insights for Malware Servers.

 - Assessment of DNS Security and TypoSquat Domains

 SAFE external assessment includes the DNS Security and TypoSquat Domains for the organization as well their third parties.
 Once the scan is completed, you can see control-level insights for DNS Security and TypoSquat Domain.

 - DNS Security Assessment: DNS Security identifies gaps in the configuration of a DNS server.
 It also suggests best security practices to keep the client's DNS information secure by enforcing DNS Security Extensions.

 - TypoSquat Domains: Typosquatting, also called URL hijacking, a sting site, or a fake URL, is a form of cybersquatting that relies on the possibility of people causing errors while entering the domain URL such as a common misspelling or a different TLD (Top Level Domain) and arriving at the Fake, unintended domains which are registered and controlled by malicious actors.

 View external security assessment result

 The outside-in dashboard displays the external security assessment report card for the parent organization (first-party).
-The report card includes the identified gaps categorized in five sub-groups: Critical, High, Medium, Low, and Informational.
+The report card includes the identified gaps categorized into five sub-groups: Critical, High, Medium, Low, and Informational.

 You can drill down to the gaps' details by clicking any of the gaps.